-Key Findings of the 2018 Report
+Key Findings of the 2022 Report

 - Environmental Working group analyzed USDA pesticide residue data and found that almost 70 percent of non-organic produce sampled tested positive for pesticide contamination.

-The 2018 Dirty Dozen List and Clean 15 List
+The 2022 Dirty Dozen List and Clean 15 List

-EWG’s Dirty Dozen (2)
+EWG’s Dirty Dozen

-- Sweet Bell Peppers
+- Bell and Hot Peppers

 EWG’s Clean 15

 The Clean 15 list includes produce that is least likely to be contaminated by pesticides.
-Here are some highlights from the Clean 15 list:

-Here’s the 2018 Clean 15 List: (3)
+Here’s the 2022 Clean 15 List: